snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 ```

 ## Duplicates
 This package performs de-duplication on both `event_id`'s and `page_view_id`'s, in the base and page views modules respectively.
+The de-duplication method for Redshift is different to BigQuery due to Redshift's federated table design.
+The key difference between the two methodologies is that for Redshift an `event_id` may be removed entirely during de-duplication, where as for BigQuery we keep all `event_id`'s.
+See below for a detailed explanation.

+### Redshift
 Using `event_id` de-duplication as an example, for duplicates we:
 - Keep the first row per `event_id` ordered by `collector_tstamp` i.e. the earliest occurring row.
-- If there are multiple rows with the same `collector_tstamp`, we discard the event all together.
+- If there are multiple rows with the same `collector_tstamp`, *we discard the event all together*.
 This is done to avoid 1:many joins when joining on context tables such as the page view context.

+The same methodology is applied to `page_view_id`s, however we order by `derived_tstamp`.

+### BigQuery
+Using `event_id` de-duplication as an example, for duplicates we:
+- Keep the first row per `event_id` ordered by `collector_tstamp` i.e. the earliest occurring row.

 The same methodology is applied to `page_view_id`s, however we order by `derived_tstamp`.

 # Join the Snowplow community